 Saferworld works to prevent conflict and support peacebuilding.
 This includes ensuring security for communities, promoting inclusive peace processes where everyone’s voices can be heard, outlining constructive alternatives to counter-terrorism, supporting the development of the security and justice sectors, and providing a deeper understanding of the connections between peace, gender and security.
 For more information, click here.

-Saferworld is governed by a board of trustees, which also oversees the work of the executive director and executive management team (EMT), who report on performance against strategic and operational plans.
+Saferworld is governed by a board of trustees, which also oversees the work of the executive director and executive management team, who report on performance against strategic and operational plans.
 The board meets four times a year.

-The executive management team, consisting of the executive director and the directors of international programmes, policy and communications, finance, and human resources/operations also meet regularly to review progress against Saferworld’s four year strategic plan and annual plans.
+The executive management team, consisting of the executive director and the directors of international programmes, policy and communications, and finance, also meet regularly to review progress against Saferworld’s four year strategic plan and annual plans.

 It is great to hear that you would like to make a donation to us.
 You can become a regular supporter or make a one-off donation.
 Your gift will help us in our work to prevent violent conflict and create safer communities.
 You can donate here.